mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 passwd: password updated successfully
 ```

-Before moving to the next step, ensure you have all packages required for connectivity, or you will be unable to install packages from the internet after you boot up the system.
+Before moving to the next step, install all packages required for connectivity, or you may be unable to connect to the internet after you boot up the system.

 For simplicity, I'll just install `NetworkManager`: